Last updated on June 13th, 2020

 Where to next?

 - England needs to continue the progress.
-It has another 3 years to reach the one week or four week target.
+It has till 2020 to reach the one week or four week target.

-- Some services in England are still poor, with kids’ futures at risk.
-I hear from some of the parents, and their stories are awful.
+- Some services in England are still poor, with kids' futures at risk.
+I still hear shameful stories from some parents — not so much of massive waits but of old-fashioned treatment that is not in accordance with the NICE guidelines.
 We need improvements across the board.
-The charity BEAT is using the same statistics as the ones I present here to campaign for improvements.
+The charity BEAT is monitoring the statistics and campaigning for improvements.

 - Everywhere in the world, we need similar standards.
 Learn from England.
 Do even better.